Smart Beta Fixed Income ETFs

 COMPARING SMART BETA FIXED INCOME YIELDS

-Analyzing smart beta ETFs in fixed income is more complicated than in equities as bonds are more complex instruments than stocks and factor definitions are less homogeneous (try Finominal’s Security Analyzer for ETF or mutual fund analysis).
+Analyzing smart beta ETFs in fixed income is more complicated than in equities as bonds are more complex instruments than stocks and factor definitions are less homogeneous.

 We compare the yield-to-maturities of the smart beta ETFs to investigate if they are roughly in line with expectations.
 Given the limited universe of ETFs, only a few factor tilts are available for each of the different segments of the US fixed income market.
 We observe the following: